 Table of Contents

-Here are some of the possible options that may take to develop your new software that would solve just the specific problem you’re facing:
+Here are some of the possible options that you may take to develop your new software to solve just the specific problem you’re facing:

 - Build in-house yourself if you have product development and programming capabilities